spaghettifunk/pinot-operator/README.md

 - **Simplified Deployment Configuration**: Configure the fundamentals of Brokers/Controller/Server like versions, persistence, retention policies, and replicas from a native Kubernetes resource.

+The operator has been largely inspired by the [BanzaiCloud istio-operator](https://github.com/banzaicloud/istio-operator) and the [RabbitMQ cluster-operator](https://github.com/rabbitmq/cluster-operator).
+They are great resources to learn how to create operators.

 ## Quickstart

 If you have a running Kubernetes cluster and `kubectl` configured to access it, run the following command to install the operator: